 Select a country to find out about the funding you may be entitled to.

-If your child turns three during the Summer and will be entitled to funding for the first time from September, the deadline to make your application for a 30 Hour Code is 31st August 2021.
+If your child turns three during Autumn and will be entitled to funding for the first time from January, the deadline to make your application for a 30 Hour Code is 31st December 2021.
 To obtain a code or to renew your code, if funding is already in place, please visit https://www.gov.uk/30-hours-free-childcare or call HMRC (0300 389 8667).

 We know that covering the cost of childcare isn’t always easy, so we’re really pleased to tell you about the government’s funding available for 3 and 4 year olds.

 Designed to give working families up to 30 hours funded childcare a week (1,140 hours per year), it could help you save on lots of happy, adventure-filled sessions at Busy Bees, all year round.

 Every family’s different, so whatever your childcare needs, come and talk to us.

 We’ll help you understand how the scheme works and put together a package that makes life easier, and more affordable.